NaluKit/nalu/etc/wiki/10 Context.md

 /**
  * <p>
  * Abstract context - base class for application context in
- * a multi module envirement.
+ * a multi module environment.
  * </p>
  * Use this class to avoid a common base module in a multi module
- * envirement
+ * environment
  */
 public abstract class AbstractMainContext
     implements IsMainContext {